 The panel won the Nobel peace prize in 2007 for its four reports assessing global warming.

 Climate scientists pointed to a release by the United States space agency, Nasa, last week saying that the past decade had been the warmest on record.
-The Guardian reports that according to the World Glacier Monitoring Service (WGMS), annual results from monitoring in nine mountain ranges on four continents have confirmed that most glaciers are continuing to melt at historically high rates.
+In addition, The Guardian reports that according to the World Glacier Monitoring Service (WGMS), annual results from monitoring in nine mountain ranges on four continents have confirmed that most glaciers are continuing to melt at historically high rates.

 The director of the WGMS, Wilfried Haeberli, said: “It’s less extreme [than in previous years] but what’s really important is the trend of 10 years or so, and that shows an unbroken acceleration in melting.”